Excerpt from the government of Ontario’s ‘Newsroom’

 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Sean Teperman Consulting Corp. was found guilty of a violation of the Ontario ‘Construction’ regulation 213/91, section 101(1) which states,
+Sean Teperman Consulting Corp. was found guilty of a contravention of the Ontario ‘Construction’ regulation 213/91, section 101(1) which states,

 “No worker shall remain on or in a vehicle, machine or equipment while it is being loaded or unloaded if the worker might be endangered by remaining there.”

-Sean Teperman Consulting Corp. was also found guilty of a violation of the Ontario Occupational Health and Safety Act (OHSA), section 25, subsection 1(c) which states,
+Sean Teperman Consulting Corp. was also found guilty of a contravention of the Ontario Occupational Health and Safety Act (OHSA), section 25, subsection 1(c) which states,

 “An employer shall ensure that,